arielox5/MCD_Act2/README.md

-# MCD_Act2
+# MCD - Activty 2
-A repository with docker script will allows you to see the data of covid in Sonora/Mexico
+A repository for the use of docker and a script will allows you to see the data of covid in Sonora/Mexico.